The Indian Act Prohibited the sale of alcohol to First Nations (1884 - 1985)

 From a scientific perspective, it’s a breakdown in individual, family, and community values that are being passed along from generation to generation and that is why we see problems with alcohol in some, not all, people and communities across the country.
 For the record, it’s something that many individuals and communities acknowledge and have begun to move down the path of what is often referred to as a "healing" process.

-Discriminatory liquor offences on and off reserve were repealed in 1985.
-With the passing of Bill C-31 band councils were thereby given by-law powers to control the sale and possession of liquor.
+Discriminatory liquor offences on and off reserve were repealed in 1985 and band councils were thereby given by-law powers to control the sale and possession of liquor.

 The systemic damage inflicted by the Indian Act’s prohibition laws of so long ago continues to have an impact and define how mainstream society views Indians.
 Will that ever change?